lacerbi/lacerbi.github.io/_posts/2024-11-27-vi-is-just-inference.md

 In conclusion, in variational inference we want to tweak the parameters $$ \psi $$ of $$ q $$ such that that the approximation $$ q_\psi $$ is as close as possible to $$ p^\star $$, according to the ELBO and, equivalently, to the KL divergence.

-{% details Full derivation of the ELBO %}
+{% details Expand to see the full derivation of the ELBO %}

-This is the full derivation of the ELBO, courtesy of `o1-mini` and `gpt-4o` and a bit of editing.
+This is the full derivation of the ELBO, courtesy of `o1-mini` and `gpt-4o`, with just a bit of human editing.

 ---

 ### **Step 1: Define the KL divergence**